-Heat illness occurs when the body's temperature control system cannot maintain an acceptable temperature.
+Heat illness occurs when the body’s temperature control system cannot maintain an acceptable temperature.
 Under normal circumstances, the body cools itself by sweating.
-However, when high temperatures and high humidity prevent the body from releasing heat efficiently, a person's body temperature can rise quickly.
-This rapid temperature increase causes numerous medical symptoms.
-If left untreated, very high body temperatures might damage the brain and other vital organs and ultimately cause a person's death.
+When high temperatures and high humidity prevent the body from releasing heat efficiently, however, a person’s body temperature can rise quickly, which causes numerous medical symptoms.
+If left untreated, very high body temperatures might damage the brain and other vital organs and ultimately cause a person’s death.
 You must train all employees who may be exposed to heat stress, as well as their supervisors, to recognize the four stages of heat illness.

 To see premium content,